cdcepi/FluSight-manuscripts/HospitalAdmissionsForecasts_2021-22_2022-23/README.md

 -   generate_figures_and_tables_2021-2023: This script generates the figures and tables found in the manuscript without having to run all of the evaluation code.

 -   Model names and colors: This script contains the names of each model submitted during the 2021-22 and 2022-23 seasons along with the colors associated with that model used in the evaluation reports.

+***Not sure if this should be added into ToC or if it should be its own section.
+Left redundant lines in, in case it stands alone.***

+data_for_figures_2021-2023

+This file can be used to generate all relevant data used in the generate_figures_and_tables_2021-2023.R script.
+The data have been output to the Data_for_Figures folder, so it is not necessary to run this script prior to using the generate_figures_and_tables_2021-2023.R script.
+All necessary libraries, file paths, and objects are listed at the beginning of this file in the "Setup" section below.
+Each subsequent section contains the data manipulation code related to the figure of the same name.

+data_for_backfill_figures_2021-2023

+This file can be used to generate all relevant data used in the generate_backfill_figures_and_tables_2021-2023.R script.
+The data have been output to the Data for Backfill Figures folder, so it is not necessary to run this script prior to using the generate_backfill_figures_and_tables_2021-2023.R script.
+All necessary libraries, file paths, and objects are listed at the beginning of this file in the "Setup" section below.
+Each subsequent section contains the data manipulation code related to the figure of the same name.

+data_for_log_transformed_figures_2021-2023

+This file can be used to generate all relevant data used in the generate_log_transformed_figures_and_tables_2021-2023.R script.
+The data have been output to the Data for Log-Transformed Figures folder, so it is not necessary to run this script prior to using the generate_log_transformed_figures_and_tables_2021-2023.R script.
+All necessary libraries, file paths, and objects are listed at the beginning of this file in the "Setup" section below.
+Each subsequent section contains the data manipulation code related to the figure of the same name.

+generate_figures_and_tables_2021-2023

+This file can be used to generate the figures and tables found in the main section of the manuscript using the data output by the data_for_figures_2021-2023.R script.
+The data have been output to the Data_for_Figures folder, so it is not necessary to run data_for_figures_2021-2023.R prior to using this script.
+All necessary libraries, file paths, and objects are listed at the beginning of this file in the "Setup" section below.
+Each subsequent section contains the visualization code related to the figure of the same name.

+generate_backfill_figures_and_tables_2021-2023

+This file can be used to generate the figures and tables found in the backfill supplemental section of the manuscript using the data output by the data_for_backfill_figures_2021-2023.R script.
+The data have been output to the Data for Backfill Figures folder, so it is not necessary to run data_for_backfill_figures_2021-2023.R prior to using this script.
+All necessary libraries, file paths, and objects are listed at the beginning of this file in the "Setup" section below.
+Each subsequent section contains the visualization code related to the figure of the same name.

+generate_log_transformed_figures_and_tables_2021-2023

+This file can be used to generate the figures and tables found in the log-transformed supplemental section of the manuscript using the data output by the data_for_log_transformed_figures_2021-2023.R script.
+The data have been output to the Data for Log-Transformed Figures folder, so it is not necessary to run data_for_log_transformed_figures_2021-2023.R prior to using this script.
+All necessary libraries, file paths, and objects are listed at the beginning of this file in the "Setup" section below.
+Each subsequent section contains the visualization code related to the figure of the same name.